| Richard

 worldly thoughts so he could meet his redeemer washed

+and cleansed of his sins.
 Around midday on the 25th April 1800 34 year

 old Haynes declared that he had no ill feelings